nicoder/sidekiq.js/README.md

 If there is enough demand for them, I will port Sidekiq Pro and Sidekiq Enterprise to Sidekiq.js.
-If you are interested in buying them and supporting this project, please email me and let me know: mike AT contribsys.com.
+If you are interested in buying them and supporting this project, please email me and let me know so I can gauge interest: mike AT contribsys.com.

 # Support

-If you have problems, please ask on StackOverflow with the `sidekiq` tag.
 Open an issue if you think you have found a bug.
 Official documentation is in the GitHub wiki.

 # License